-Once the decision to commence an investigation is made, and usually within two (2) business days of determining that an investigation will proceed, the University will charge trained Investigators - who may include the Title IX Coordinator - with the task of gathering facts about the allegations raised in the Complaint, objectively evaluating the Relevance of all evidence, and preparing an investigative report which contains a fair summary of the Relevant evidence.
+Once the decision to commence an investigation is made, and usually within two (2) business days of determining that an investigation will proceed, the University will charge trained Investigators with the task of gathering facts about the allegations raised in the Complaint, objectively evaluating the Relevance of all evidence, and preparing an investigative report which contains an accurate summary of the Relevant evidence.
 The University typically appoints a team of two Investigators.